 Madhusree has also written about indigenous rights, nuclear liability, climate change, the Bhopal gas disaster, animal research and a variety of other issues involving science and society.
 She is a blogger with Huffington Post.

-Madhusree contributed a chapter on the wartime Bengali newsletter Biplabi to Global Muckraking: 100 Years of Investigative Journalism from Around the World.
+Madhusree has contributed a chapter on the wartime Bengali newsletter Biplabi to Global Muckraking: 100 Years of Investigative Journalism from Around the World.